nickphayes/nickphayes.github.io/_posts/2024-10-19-intuitions.md

 and perform element-wise matrix multiplication.
 We call one of these sliding matrices a filter or kernel, while where/how we move the filter around the input is controlled by its padding and stride-length.
 Each time we convolve a filter with the input, we obtain a new matrix, whose elements are summed and used to populate the feature map.
 Feature maps are therefore matrices whose entries correspond to the summed entries of matrices obtained from convolving the filter with different subsections of the input[^e].
+For simplicity, we assume a stride-length of one and zero padding.

 $$
 \begin{align*}